Sarah Williams

 Alternatives to court

-We will help you to find the best process (or blend of processes) to sort out matters arising from your divorce or separation away from court whether in relation to money, children or other issues.
+Helping you find the most effective process (or blend of processes) to resolve issues arising from your divorce or separation away from court.

-Mediation is an increasingly popular option for couples navigating separation or divorce and is actively encouraged by the courts.
-It is a voluntary process, in which a couple will come together with a mediator to try to reach their own agreement about money, children and other related issues.
+Mediation is an increasingly popular forum for couples navigating separation or divorce and is actively encouraged by the courts.

-Whether in person or remotely, our experienced mediators prioritise creating a harmonious space to help facilitate a productive discussion.
-Whilst they can’t give advice, they will guide you in the right direction so that you can come to your own agreement.
-All mediation sessions are ‘confidential and privileged’, meaning that what you discuss can’t be repeated at court or between solicitors unless there is an agreement.
+Whether you attend in person or remotely, our dedicated team prioritises creating a harmonious space to help facilitate a productive discussion.
+They will guide you in the right direction, helping you navigate a route towards your own agreement.
+All mediation sessions are ‘confidential and privileged’, meaning that what you discuss can’t be repeated at court or between solicitors unless there is an agreement to do so.

-The mediation processes typically takes 3-5 sessions, of around 90 minutes each.
-Mediation can be the sole process used to resolve your separation or divorce or it can used as part of a wider set of options, even during court proceedings.
-It is never too late to mediate and we have the experience to guide you on how to make best use of the mediation process.
+The mediation process typically involves between 3-5 sessions of around 90 minutes each.
+Mediation can be the sole process used to resolve your separation or divorce, or it can be used as part of a wider set of options, even during court proceedings.

 Mediators

-Collaborative practice offers couples looking to resolve financial and child-related matters outside of court, with the support of their lawyers.
-The separating couple, along with their solicitors, talk about things in a confidential setting in a series of meetings designed to reach an agreement that benefits the whole family.
-Our family team has four collaboratively trained practitioners, Jo Edwards, Simon Blain, Amanda Sandys and Christine Abbotts.
+Collaborative practice offers a solution for couples seeking to resolve financial and child-related matters outside of the courts with the support of their lawyers.
+The separating couple, together with their solicitors, discuss matters in a confidential setting in a series of meetings – designed to reach an agreement that benefits the whole family.
+Our dedicated team includes four collaboratively trained specialists – Joanne Edwards, Simon Blain, Amanda Sandys, and Christine Abbotts – all highly skilled in resolving issues through the collaborative process.
+They regularly work alongside leading collaborative family lawyers across London to achieve constructive and sensitive outcomes tailored to the priorities and needs of each family.

 Collaborative Practitioners

 We understand that resolving disputes efficiently and privately are key priorities for many separating couples.
-An Early Neutral Evaluation (ENE) or Private Financial Dispute Resolution (private FDR) involves the separating couple privately hiring a judge for a day to provide an evaluation of the likely outcome if the case was litigated.
-Our clients often reach quick agreement, keeping affairs completely private and saving all the cost and delay associated with litigating.
+An Early Neutral Evaluation (ENE) or Private Financial Dispute Resolution appointment (private FDR) involves the separating couple selecting and privately hiring a judge for a day to provide an indication of the likely outcome if the case is litigated, helping couples to make informed choices without the pressures of the court environment.
+Success rates are high, and our clients often reach swift agreement, keeping affairs completely private whilst saving against the cost, delay and uncertainty associated with litigation.

-We understand that resolving disputes can be challenging, especially when it involves sensitive matters such as finances or children.
-Arbitration is a practical and effective alternative to court proceedings which offers couples the opportunity to appoint a private judge who will make a decision that is final and binding, for financial matters and most disputes concerning children.
+We understand that resolving disputes can be deeply challenging, especially when sensitive matters such as finances or children’s wellbeing are at stake.
+Arbitration is a practical and effective alternative to court proceedings, which offers couples the opportunity to appoint a private judge who will make a binding decision for both financial matters and most disputes concerning children.
+Our Head of Children, Sarah Williams, is a qualified arbitrator, and can be appointed to adjudicate children disputes.

-At Forsters we can explain the process, help you choose your arbitrator, and guide you through the arbitration proceedings.
+At Forsters, we can explain the nuance of the process, help you choose your arbitrator, and safely guide you through every stage of the arbitration proceedings.

 Media contact